-It’s a heavy lift to do all of this with one strategy.
+It’s a heavy lift to do all of this with one strategy!
 Since we are search people here at Silverback, let’s focus on how to use influencer marketing to improve your SEO.
-First step: creating a sound influencer outreach program.

-The first step to a great influencer program is to create a remarkable piece of content that aligns with your keyword ranking goals.
-Remember, the end goal is to improve your website’s SEO performance.
-Use those keyword research tools and find the best strategic keyword for your content.
+The first step to a great influencer program is to create content that aligns with your keyword ranking goals.
+Use keyword research tools to find the best strategic keywords for your content.

-After the content creation is complete, you should feel confident that your end product is both in line with your keyword targeting strategy and valuable enough to capture influencer interest.
+The end product should be in line with your keyword targeting strategy and valuable enough to capture influencer interest.

 What is an influencer?

-Who counts as an influencer, you ask?
 Relevancy is key.
-The influencers you target should work in your industry and connect with your potential customers.
+Targeted influencers that you target should work in your industry and connect with your potential customers.

-- Your A-listers are your Gordon Ramsay’s — highly respected, but difficult to reach or convince to give you a backlink.
+- A-listers are celebrities such as Gordon Ramsay — highly respected, but difficult to reach or convince to give you a backlink.
 A social mention would be great, frankly — the right influencer can turn a firehose of traffic towards your site.

-- Your B-listers are your popular food bloggers — influential, but their name may only be familiar to others who work in the field.
+- B-listers are popular food bloggers — influential, but their name may only be familiar to others who work in the field.
 And that's fine!
 They may have popular websites, blogs and social channels that can provide strong signals for our friends at Google.

-- Your C-listers are your local food experts.
-They love to write about adventurous recipes and discover new restaurants around town.
+- C-listers are your local food experts.
+They write about adventurous recipes and discover new restaurants around town.
 You'll want to vette these folks, because while they may be popular with your hometown audience, a link from a website with poor authority may actually hurt your site.

 - BuzzStream Discovery.
-BuzzStream is an outreach management platform we use here at Silverback.
-Along with its management and reporting tools, BuzzStream offers BuzzStream Discovery.
-The Discovery program allows you to identify the right influencers for your strategy.
-Simply type in a search term and use the filtering options on the left hand rail to narrow down and qualify the results based on your outreach goals.
+BuzzStream is an outreach management platform used at Silverback Strategies.
+The BuzzStream Discovery program allows you to identify the right influencers for your strategy.
+Type in a search term and use the filtering options on the left-hand rail to narrow down and qualify the results based on your outreach goals.

 - BuzzSumo.
 Use BuzzSumo to discover popular content for a specific keyword.
-Like BuzzStream Discover, BuzzSumo’s Influencer search tool allows you to find influencers associated with the keyword you're trying to rank for.
-BuzzSumo ranks these influencers based on their relevancy to the keyword you entered and their twitter following.
-On the downside, if the influencer is not active on Twitter the BuzzSumo app will have a hard time discovering them.
+BuzzSumo ranks influencers based on their relevance to the keyword you entered and their Twitter following.
+However, if the influencer is not active on Twitter, the BuzzSumo app will have a hard time discovering them.
 Here’s how to get the most for your money of BuzzSumo.

 - Social Media.
 Use the search features within Facebook, Instagram, YouTube, Twitter and other relevant platforms and communitiesto look for people, groups, or accounts that use a hashtag or keyword that is in-line with your content.
-Be sure to connect with these people using your business or personal social media account.
-This will come in handy later when we discuss contact methods.

 - Local Lists.
-Perform a Google search for local list of influencers in your industry.
-Once you’ve found a list, take the time to visit each site and read about the influencer.
-You want to be sure the influencer is still active on their page and that the list you found is not out of date.
-Use a tool like the Mozbar to help you identify the influencer’s domain authority and check to see if they tag their external links as follow or nofollow. *Pro tip:* For link building purposes, filter for influencers who have a domain authority of 30+.
+Perform a Google search for a local list of influencers in your industry.
+Use a tool like the Mozbar to identify the influencer’s domain authority and check to see if they tag their external links as follow or nofollow. *Pro tip:* For link building purposes, filter for influencers who have a domain authority of 30+.

 How to reach out to influencers

-Generally, the two best ways to contact an influencer are email and social media direct messaging.
-Use these tips to help figure out which method is best for your target influencer:
+The best ways to contact an influencer are email and social media direct messaging.

 - Explore the influencer’s social media profiles.
-Many influencers prefer to connect with their community through social media platforms like Twitter or Instagram.
+Many influencers prefer to connect through social media platforms like Twitter or Instagram.
 If the influencer is highly active on social media, you might find the best way to receive a response is through a direct message (DM).
-Be sure to follow or like the influencer’s profiles.
 It’s important to note that not all social media profiles accept direct messages right away.
-If you experience this road block, try tagging the influencer in a tweet.
+If you experience this roadblock, try tagging the influencer in a post.

 Crafting your outreach message